Can Fin Homes Ltd Annual Shareholders Meeting Transcript

 Operator

-Dear shareholders, good morning, and warm welcome to you all to the 34th Annual General Meeting of Can Fin Homes Ltd. through videoconferencing.
-(Operator Instructions) Please note that as per the requirements, the proceedings of the Annual General Meeting will be recorded and available on the website of the company.
-Over to Mrs. Veena G. Kamath, Company Secretary of Can Fin Homes Ltd. Thank you, and over to you, ma'am.
+Good morning, and a warm welcome to all of you to the 36th Annual General Meeting of Can Fin Homes Limited through video conferencing.
+(Operator Instructions) Please note that as per the requirements, the proceedings of the Annual General Meeting will be recorded and will be made available on the website of the company.

+Over to Ms. Veena G Kamath, Company Secretary of Can Fin Homes Limited.

-Veena G. Kamath - Can Fin Homes Limited - Assistant GM, Compliance Officer & Company Secretary
+Veena G. Kamath - Can Fin Homes Limited - Deputy GM & Company Secretary

-Our Chairman, Shri Lingam Venkata Prabhakar, is the Managing Director and CEO
+Our Chairman, Shri K. Satyanarayana Raju, is the Managing Director and CEO of Canara Bank.
+He is a

 Can Fin Homes Ltd Annual Shareholders Meeting Transcript